svenbacia/TraktKit/README.md

 presentViewController(safariViewController, animated: true, completion: nil)
 ```

 Once the user completes the login, the response will be redirected back to the application.
-Call `trakt.open(url:completion)` which will exchange to code for an accessToken.
+Call `trakt.exchangeAccessToken(for:completion:)` which will exchange the code for an accessToken.

 ```Swift
 func application(_ app: UIApplication, open url: URL, options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {